 Stewardship with Julia McCray-Goldsmith

-A four-part series hosted by Julia McCray-Goldsmith, who serves the Episcopal Diocese of California as ministry development officer and working group head for Discipleship Ministries.
-In this role she is committed to equipping Episcopalians for authentic and joyful ministries in everything from Sunday school to vestry leadership.
-She is a former missionary and professional fundraiser, a graduate of the Education for Ministry program, earned a masters in Theology/Spirituality from Creighton University, and is a current D.Min student at Virginia Theological Seminary and postulant for Holy Orders in the Diocese of California.
+A four-part series hosted by Julia McCray-Goldsmith, who served the Diocese of California as working group head for Discipleship Ministries.
+In this role she committed to equipping Episcopalians for authentic and joyful ministries in everything from Sunday school to vestry leadership.

 Welcome and Member Incorporation with Chuck Robertson